danreale/stockscoring/README.md

 `node ./js/run.js --sc=aapl`

+### Options
+`-v=on` shows all the console logging.
+This option is only valid on getting a single stock's info.

+Example: `node ./js/run.js --sc=aapl --v=on`

+Default for `--v` is off

+When verbose logging is off, then you will only see the stock name, the current price, and the final score of the stock.

 ## IPO's
 Be sure to set the email addresses in the config.json before trying to send an email